Tips for Coaching Youth Soccer

 Scoring goals is the ultimate objective of soccer, and shooting is a critical skill to achieve this.
 Help your players improve their shooting by:

-- Teaching them the proper shooting technique, which involves planting their non-kicking foot next to the ball, looking at the target, and following through with their kicking foot
+- Teach them the proper shooting technique, which involves planting their non-kicking foot next to the ball, looking at the target, and following through with their kicking foot.

 Dribbling